marefandho/LaravelBlade/README.md

 ## About Repositories
-This is initial setup for Laravel 12 development using Blade, Vite, PostCSS, and TailwindCSS v.4
+This is simple POS app of Laravel 12 development using Blade, Vite, PostCSS, Alpine.js, and TailwindCSS v.4.
+It also implement Clean Code Architecture for small app projet.